First the fabric that began it all from Creative Quilting in Hampton Court.

 Then the fabric from Berlin gets added. (see previous post)

 Next Traumstoff in Osnabruck.
 Osnabruck is a charming town - very quiet because most of the locals were on holiday and shops were shut.
 But not this gorgeous quilt shop.
-The owner was there sewing away.
-They have an amazing collection of beads set out in trays in this table and another in the back.
-They also do yarns.
-It has such a delicious atmosphere - modern but cosy.
-They have a real talent for shop dressing too.

 It was here also that I discovered this magazine Patchwork Professional with which I was very impressed - the slight problem is that it is all in German but whilst I was away the pictures are perfectly understandable as was about 50% of the words ( I did A level German 20 years ago!).
 Now at home with my dictionary it is both entertaining and educational ( in both the linguistic and the textile sense!)
 Sounds daft but I may subscribe.